Junshi

-Junshi (殉死) refers to the medieval Japanese act of vassals committing seppuku (a voluntary suicide) for the death of their lord.
-Originally it was only performed when the lord was slain in battle or murdered.
+Junshi (殉死) refers to the medieval Japanese act of vassals committing suicide for the death of their lord.

 Background

-The practice is described by Chinese chronicles, describing the inhabitants of the Japanese archipelago, going as far back as the seventh century.
-According to the Records of the Three Kingdoms, Book of Wei, vol. 30, a decree in 646 forbade junshi, but it obviously continued to be practiced for centuries afterwards.
+The practice is described by Chinese chronicles, describing the inhabitants of the Japanese archipelago, going as far back as the third century, according to the Records of the Three Kingdoms, where more than a hundred servants were said to follow Queen Himiko in death.
+The Nihon Shoki records a decree in 646 that forbade junshi, but it continued to be practiced for centuries afterward.

-Under the Tokugawa shogunate, battle and war were almost unknown, and junshi became quite popular with vassals even when their masters died naturally, or in some other way had not met a violent end.
-There were no fixed rules for junshi, and to some extent it depended on the circumstances, the importance of the lord and esteem in which he was held by his followers, as well as the manner of his death.
+Under the Tokugawa shogunate (1603–1868), battle and war were almost unknown, and junshi became quite popular with vassals even when their masters died naturally, or in some other way had not met a violent end.
+There were no fixed rules for junshi, and to some extent it depended on the circumstances, the importance of the lord and the esteem in which he was held by his followers, and the manner of his death.
 Junshi could also be carried out irrespective of whether the lord had died of an illness, fallen on the battlefield, or committed seppuku.